 Humour combines with a mundane tragedy, laughter melts into cries and cries become smiles (eventually) in Romanian interiors and between Romanian dialogues, with a bit of personal science fiction (provincial – and even nationalistic) “wisdom”, because you can’t always trust Discovery, but Mister Mihaeies will tell you how it all works.
 The dialogue comes natural, the grammar mistakes work their magic, and the family tragedy is real, touching.
 There’s no gratuitous drama, no over the top reactions, the former Lazar husbands live (domestically) their loss, they grief without completely losing their sense of what is proper and what is not.

-Animals are part of life, so are funerals and neighbors likewise, and the film ends with a short fragment after the credits when all three combine: Toni, Mister Mihaies and Mister Lazar, with their animals, a dog (adopted from another neighbor’s doormat), a parrot and a cat meet in Mister Mihaies’s living room, where Toni recalls his funerary dream and demonstrates his singing hidden talents.
+Animals are part of life, so are funerals and neighbours likewise, and the film ends with a short fragment after the credits when all three combine; Toni, Mister Mihaies and Mister Lazar, with their animals, a dog (adopted from another neighbour’s doormat), a parrot and a cat meet in Mister Mihaies’s living room, where Toni recalls his funerary dream and demonstrates his singing hidden talents.

 Review by Maria Mantaluta

 P.S.: The film can be found here – and it has !!English subtitles!!